SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/audit-reports.md

 # Access Reports

-In this article there is information on five audit reports available through the **Reports Center**:
+In this article there is information on five audit reports available through the **Report Center**:

 * [Audit Logs Overview Report](#audit-logs-overview-report)
 * [Exchange Logs Report](#exchange-logs-report)